A challenge to catalyse corporate social investment with matched investment from Big Society Capital

-This year's Business Impact Challenge was launched on 25 February 2016.
-It is a tailored programme that helps companies develop social investment ideas with matched funding from Big Society Capital.
+The Business Impact Challenge is a tailored programme that helps companies develop social investment ideas with matched funding from Big Society Capital.

-The winners of last year's Business Impact Challenge 2015 - Interserve, ClubFinance and Catch 22 - are creating an innovative joint venture to allow community organisations, charities and social enterprises to deliver on public service contracts at scale.
+The winners of the Business Impact Challenge 2015 - Interserve, ClubFinance and Catch 22 - are creating an innovative joint venture to allow community organisations, charities and social enterprises to deliver on public service contracts at scale.

 "Shared value is not social responsibility, philanthropy or even sustainability, but a new way to achieve economic success.
 It is not on the margin of what companies do but at the centre."